Commonly known as “the house of Izieu”, the building is located in the hamlet of Lélinaz in the commune of Izieu.

 In this way, the house portrays the children’s daily life.
 Discreet signs indicate how each room was used; the children’s letters and drawings are displayed in the refectory; a portrait of each child who was arrested on 6 April 1944, and then deported, features in the dormitories.

-Plaques and objects of remembrance Plaques on the façade of the house
+Plaques on the façade of the house

 In 1946, during the commemoration of 7 April, a first plaque was put on the right hand side of the house.
 It is a reminder of the history of the roundup and how the children and their carers were deported.
 It lists the name and age of each of the deported children and adults: